 The site is allocated for up to 6 dwellings that will contribute to meeting Braemar's housing needs.
 Development of the site must be of a high quality which is sympathetic to the character of the village and adjoining conservation area.
-Development must also take account of the site's sensitive topography and location on the edge of the settlement.
+Development must also take account of the site's sensitive topography, its location on the edge of the settlement, the mature trees within the site and any established footpath passing through the area.